lukas2511/switch-snes-controller/README.md

 # sWiitch controller

-Code to use a Wii classic controller on the Nintendo Switch
+Code to use a SNES controller on the Nintendo Switch

 Build using libopencm3 for the stm32f103 series.